hashbanger/Advanced_Analysis/README.md

-# Analysis-with-Data-Tools
+# Advanced Analysis
-Data analysis using premium tools like Tableau
+- Analysis using tools like Tableau.
+- Geo-demographic analysis of Models using GRETL.
+- ETL Tasks and data wrangling.